 When you grow something as beautiful as the wisteria, you don’t want to ruin it by pruning wrong.
 Therefore, make sure to prune your wisteria according to the directions below.
 Let’s look at a guide to step-by-step pruning of a wisteria.

 So, first things first.
 When do you prune wisteria?
 You will want to prune wisteria in midwinter and again in the summer time.
 In the summer, pruning your wisteria should be done about two months after it flowers.

 When it comes to how to trim a wisteria, you first should recognize that regular wisteria trimming should be done to control growth and encourage more flowers.
 You cut the season’s current shoots back to within three buds from the base.
 These buds will then bear the coming season’s new shoots and flowers.

 Pruning wisteria can be done to overgrown wisteria as well.
-In this case, pruning wisteria trimming can be accomplished by lopping and cutting as much as you want, down to about three feet below where you really want the wisteria to be.
+In this case, wisteria trimming can be accomplished by lopping and cutting as much as you want, down to about 3 feet (1 m.) below where you really want the wisteria to be.
 This way, as new shoots pop up and it grows to that height, you will get nice new shoots the following spring.
-Remember that when you are pruning wisteria in this fashion, cutting it back that far, you won’t get flowering for a few years to come while the new shoots mature once more.
+Remember that when you’re pruning wisteria in this fashion, cutting it back that far will prevent any flowering for a few years to come while the new shoots mature once more.

-Some people believe the best way for how to trim a wisteria, especially an older one, is to use a shovel and cut the roots.
-They feel that this actually helps the plant to absorb more nutrients from the soil, and also to eventually flower.
+Some people believe the best way to trim a wisteria, especially an older one, is to use a shovel and cut the roots.
+They feel that this actually helps the plant to absorb more nutrients from the soil and also to eventually flower.
 Again, you probably cannot kill it, so feel free to give this method a try as well!